Seattle Engineer Builds a Micro Apartment in a Former Closet

-It took an engineer occupant with serious vision to see how an old closet in Seattle could be turned into a livable space with only 182 square feet to work with.
+It took an engineer occupant with serious vision to see how an old closet in Seattle could be turned into a livable micro apartment with only 182 square feet to work with.
 Here are some new photos and video footage of this amazing space we covered previously here.

 Steve Sauer has had to be inventive over the course of this decade-long incremental remodel, hiding a bathtub, for instance, below the floor.
 But the results are incredible – not only does it fit its owner, it can accommodate five guests as well … and even has a guest bed lofted above.